erdem/django-map-widgets/docs/widgets/google_point_field_map_widgets.rst

 ..
 Note::

     Google Map is using SRID (Spatial Reference System Identifier) as `4326` as same as Django’s default SRID value for postgis fields.
 If you are set SRID parameter on a postgis field, the coordinates will store as your SRID format on your database but the widget always converting coordinates to `4326` format when it rendering.
 Because, the Google Map Javascript API using `4326` format.
 So, you can see different coordinates values on frontend from your DB but the point will always some location.
-You reach more information on this `Wikipedia page <https://en.wikipedia.org/wiki/Spatial_reference_system>`_.
+You can reach more information on this `Wikipedia page <https://en.wikipedia.org/wiki/Spatial_reference_system>`_.

 .. code-block:: python